n3wt0n/AzureWebAppSSLManager/README.md

 - A Service Principal and it's config values
 - A SendGrid account and a valid SendGrid API Key

+> Remember to bind all the hostnames you want to add certificates to to the App Service in advance.

 #### Service Principal

 You need to have a Service Principal to be able to performa management operations on Azure, like uploading the certificate to the App Service or managing the DNS Zone.